Life with AI

 Traditional procurement specifies requirements, solicits bids, and awards contracts.
 This works when requirements are known.
 The arcology faces:

-- Supplier turnover: Companies will exit the market.
+• Supplier turnover: Companies will exit the market.
 Contracts must specify transition procedures for supplier replacement.
+The F-35 model — requiring technology data rights that allow supplier substitution — is directly relevant (f35-supply-chain-2024).

-The aerospace model — where programs like the F-35 span decades with evolving specifications and supplier transitions — may be more relevant than construction precedents.
+The aerospace model — where programs like the F-35 manage 1,900+ suppliers across multiple countries through rolling PBL contracts — may be more relevant than construction precedents.
 But aerospace programs procure thousands of units; the arcology is a single, unique structure.
 The procurement architecture must handle both the time horizon of aerospace and the non-repetitive nature of custom construction.

 Quantitative Parameters